TECoding/website/README.md

-# website
+# Official website for TECoding

-Official website for TECoding
+A simple html project